Tilted Hardy paradoxes for device-independent randomness extraction: Applying the Tilted Hardy Test in device-independent randomness generation against Quantum adversaries

+Since only the lower and higher bounds $l,h$ of each input are known instead of the explicitly input distribution, the MDL inequality $I_{\alpha}^{MDL}$ is not fixed, thus the maximal quantum value cannot be calculated.
+Nevertheless one can derive a lower bound of the maximal quantum value of $I_{\alpha}^{MDL}$ by considering the worst-case input distribution, i.e. $P_{X,Y}(A_0,B_0) = l$, and $P_{X,Y}(A_x,B_y) = h$ for $(x,y) \neq (0,0)$, then we get:

+We use the NPA hierarchy of level 2 to numerically calculate the maximal quantum value of $\tilde{I}_{\alpha}^{MDL}$ which is the lower bound of the maximal quantum value of $I_{\alpha}^{MDL}$.
+In Fig.~\ref{mdl-l}, we then use this lower bound of $I_{\alpha}^{MDL}$ to show the lower bound on the maximal achievable min-entropy of $I_{\alpha}^{MDL}$ for $\alpha=\frac{1}{2},\alpha=\frac{4}{5},\alpha=1$ versus the lower bound $l$ of the SV-source, in which for a fixed $l$, we consider two extreme cases of the input distribution (1) three settings are chosen with probability $h$ and the remaining one is $l$, i.e. $l=1-3h$ ($h = \frac{1-l}{3}$), and (2) three settings are chosen with probability $l$ and the remaining one is $h$, i.e. $h = 1-3l$.

-We illustrate the usefulness of the tilted Hardy test in randomness amplification by showing that an improvement in the generation rate of the DI protocol in \cite{kessler2020device} can be achieved by considering the tilted Hardy tests for $w \neq 0$.
-Specifically, for $w = 0.44$, we calculate that an amount of global randomness of up to $H_{\min} \approx 1.5860$ bits can be certified from the measurement setting $(A_1, B_1)$ as compared to the corresponding value of $H_{\min} \approx 1.23$ bits from the CHSH expression used in \cite{acin2012randomness,kessler2020device}.
+It is worth noting that the randomness calculated for $I^{MDL}_{\alpha=1}$ found direct application in the state-of-the-art device-independent protocol for randomness amplification of arbitrarily weak seeds against adversaries holding quantum side information \cite{kessler2020device}.
+We illustrate the usefulness of the tilted Hardy test in randomness amplification by showing that an improvement in the generation rate of the DI protocol in \cite{kessler2020device} can be achieved by considering the tilted Hardy tests for $\alpha \neq 1$.
+Specifically, for $\alpha = \frac{1}{2}$ global randomness of up to $H_{\infty}(A,B|A_0,B_0,E) =2$ bits can be certified as compared to the corresponding value of $\approx 1.23$ bits from the CHSH expression ($\alpha=1$) used in \cite{acin2012randomness,kessler2020device}.
+However, the robustness performance for $\alpha = \frac{1}{2}$ is not very good as seen in Fig.~\ref{mdl-l}.
+The robustness property for $\alpha = \frac{4}{5}$ is comparable with $\alpha = 1$, and from Fig.~\ref{mdl-l} we see that the certified min-entropy at $I_{\alpha = \frac{4}{5}}^{MDL}$ exceeds that derived for $I_{\alpha = 1}^{MDL}$ for the whole range of $l \in [0, \frac{1}{4}]$ in either case.
+Therefore, plugging this min-entropy per round into the state-of-the-art DI protocol against quantum adversaries in \cite{kessler2020device} leads to a concomitant improvement in the generation rate of that protocol.